aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 done
 ```

-2. Let it run for a few minutes and then, let us look in **Amazon Grafana Dashboards > Observability Accelerator Dashboards > Kubernetes / Compute Resources / Namespace (Workloads)**
+2. Let it run for a few minutes and look in **Amazon Grafana Dashboards > Observability Accelerator Dashboards > Kubernetes / Compute Resources / Namespace (Workloads)**

 ![AmazonManagedPrometheusDashboard](../images/multi-acc-new-eks-mixed-observability-pattern-amg-amp1.png)

+Please also have a look at other Dashboards created using Grafana Operator under folder **Observability Accelerator Dashboards**.

 3. Run the below command in `prod2Env` cluster to generate test traffic to sample application.